ptvan/ptvan.github.io/about.md

 ## Project portfolio

 ### openCyto & ggCyto
-I helped extend [OpenCyto](https://opencyto.org), an open-source R software framework for gating high-dimensional flow-cytometry and mass-cytometry data
+I helped extend [OpenCyto](http://opencyto.org), an open-source R software framework for gating high-dimensional flow-cytometry and mass-cytometry data.
+I also worked on [ggCyto](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/), an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets.

 ### Structured Illumination Gel Imager (SIGI)
-I built a prototype protein imager using a scientific-grade CCD camera with structured illumination from an auditorium-grade projector.
+As part of my PhD thesis, I built a protein [imager](https://www.ncbi.nlm.nih.gov/pubmed/24935033) using a scientific-grade CCD camera with structured illumination from an auditorium-grade projector, which was granted a US [patent](http://www.freepatentsonline.com/10362237.html) after I graduated.

 ### Halobacterium PeptideAtlas
-I converted peptide mass spectra from vendor-specific binary formats into mzXML, mapped spectra to peptides then loaded the proteins into SQLServer-backed web portal.
+I converted peptide mass spectra from vendor-specific binary formats into mzXML, mapped spectra to peptides then loaded the proteins into SQLServer-backed web [portal](https://peptideatlas.org).
+We also found biases in peptide detection depending on [the method used](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643335/).

 ### Inferelator 2.0
 I worked on a refined version of [Inferelator](https://www.ncbi.nlm.nih.gov/pubmed/16686963), an R algorithm for predicting genetic regulators of gene expression.
+This work ended up being superseded, but you can see an ancient version of the code that I actually worked on in this Github [repository](https://github.com/ptvan/inferelator-ancient)

 ### Nutria spread in Seattle
 I ran a linear model to predict the spread of nutria (myocastor coypus) in Seattle using R and ArcGIS.